Chair Susan J. Klein, Mark A. Bryant, Kathryn L. Davis, Jeffrey P. Osborne, Terese Salupo-Bryant

 435 ADVANCED INORGANIC CHEMISTRY - 3 hours

 Electronic structures and periodicity of elements.
 Includes bonding theories for covalent, ionic and metallic compounds; molecular symmetry; acid-base theories; and redox, transition metal and organometallic chemistry.
-Prerequisite: CHEM 342 or consent of instructor.
+Prerequisite: CHEM 342.

 475 INTERNSHIP (W) - 2-4 hours